data-creative/tonebase-api/DOCS.md

 name | type | description
 --- | --- | ---
-birth_year | Integer | The user's year of birth.
+first_name | String | The user's first name or nickname. last_name | String | The user's last name or surname. bio | Text | A description of user interests, skills, and goals. image_url | String | The user's profile image source. hero_url | String | The user's hero/background image source. birth_year | Integer | The user's year of birth.
 professions | Array | A list of the user's professions.